tcourdy/plaid_expenses/README.md

 After that you should be able to set `notifier.py` up to run as a daily cron job in order to get daily text messages with the total money you've spent in each category.

-Contents of an example sms:
+Contents of an example email:
 ```
 {
   "Department Stores": 5.1,